§ 01 · Revenue topology The definitive win/loss and rep performance analysis for B2B revenue teams

 "Most orgs don't have the staffing or capability to action these callouts at scale.
 They don't know the holes, and they can't implement the solution.
 That's where the real value is."

-§ 07 · Evidence · completed engagements · names anonymized
+§ 07 · Evidence · completed engagements · findings unattributed

 Every company's terrain is different.

-Three real engagements, three different verticals, three different findings.
+Three real engagements, three different findings.
 None of these gaps were visible from the CRM.
+Findings are never attributed to a named client — yours won’t be either.
 The only way to find yours is to do the same work on your deals.

 Multi-quarter dataset · won and lost deals end-to-end